waves-enterprise/nano-rapp-west/README.md

 curve = "secp256k1"
 flags = "0x40"
 icon = "btc.gif"
+icon_small = ""
+path = ""
 ```

 ## Testing

 One can for example use [speculos](https://github.com/LedgerHQ/speculos)

-`cargo run --release` defaults to running speculos on the generated binary with the appropriate flags, if `speculos.py` is in your `PATH`.
+`cargo run-nanos` defaults to running speculos on the generated binary with the appropriate flags, if `speculos.py` is in your `PATH`.

 There is a small test script that sends some of the available commands in `test/test_cmds.py`, or raw APDUs that can be used with `ledgerctl`.

+To run unit tests, use the `cargo test-nanos` command.